JaredEatsBugs/GomokuGame/README.md

 # GomokuGame
-The simplied game of 3x3 Gomoku on 5x5 chessboard with adversary algorithm.
+The Gomoku game on 15x15 chessboard with adversary algorithm.